Bracken: Toxicity

-Bracken contains the carcinogenic compound ptaquiloside, which causes damage to DNA, thus leading to cancers of the digestive tract.
-High stomach cancer rates are found in Japan and North Wales, where bracken is often eaten, but it is unclear whether bracken plays a role.
+In animals

+The ptaquiloside family of natural products from bracken have been shown to be carcinogenic in some animals.
+Foraging animals may ingest the plant when other sources of food are unavailable, such as during droughts or after snowfalls.
+In cattle, bracken poisoning can occur in acute and chronic forms, acute poisoning being the most common; milk from cows that have eaten bracken may also contain ptaquiloside, which is especially concentrated in buttermilk.

+With regard to human impact, the carcinogenic ptaquilosides in bracken have been shown to cause damage to DNA, and their consumption correlates with cancer incidence, in particular, gastrointestinal cancers.
+Ptaquilosides have been shown to leach from wild bracken plants into the water supply, which has been implicated in high rates of stomach and oesophageal cancers in areas with high bracken growth, such as Wales and South America.
 Consumption of ptaquiloside-contaminated milk is thought to contribute to human gastric cancer in the Andean states of Venezuela.
-The spores have also been implicated as carcinogens.
+(High stomach cancer rates are found in Japan and North Wales, where bracken is often eaten, but it is unclear whether bracken plays a role.)

-However, ptaquiloside is water-soluble and destroyed in heat (by cooking) and alkaline conditions (by soaking).
+The ptaquilosides are water-soluble and destroyed in heat (by cooking) and alkaline conditions (by soaking).
 Korean and Japanese cooks have traditionally soaked the shoots in water and ash to detoxify the plant before eating.
-Ptaquiloside also degenerates at room temperature, and denatures almost completely at boiling temperature.
-Despite this, moderation of consumption is still recommended to reduce chances of cancer formation.
+Ptaquiloside also decomposes at room temperature, and almost completely at boiling temperature.

 The British Royal Horticultural Society recommends against consumption of bracken altogether, by both humans and livestock.

-Ptaquiloside has been shown to leach from wild bracken plants into the water supply, which has been implicated in high rates of stomach and oesophageal cancers in areas with high bracken growth, such as Wales and South America.
+Moderation of consumption is recommended by some popular, non-expert publications (to reduce chances of cancer formation).

+Thiamine breakdown

 Uncooked bracken also contains the enzyme thiaminase, which breaks down thiamine (vitamin B1).
 Excessive consumption of bracken can lead to vitamin B1 deficiency (beriberi), especially in animals with simple stomachs.
 Ruminants are less vulnerable because they synthesize thiamine.

-In animals

-Ptaquiloside from bracken has been shown to be carcinogenic in some animals.
-Animals may ingest the plant when other sources of food are unavailable, such as during droughts or after snowfalls.

-In cattle, bracken poisoning can occur in acute and chronic forms, acute poisoning being the most common.
-Milk from cows that have eaten bracken may also contain ptaquiloside, which is especially concentrated in buttermilk.
 In pigs and horses, bracken poisoning induces vitamin B1 deficiency.

 In insects

 Hydrogen cyanide is released by the young fronds of bracken when eaten by mammals or insects.
 Two major insect moulting hormones, alpha ecdysone and 20-hydroxyecdysone, are found in bracken.
 These cause uncontrollable, repeated moulting in insects ingesting the fronds, leading to rapid death.
-Bracken is currently under investigation as a possible source of new insecticides.
+As of 2008, bracken was under investigation as a possible source of new insecticides.